THE SIKH TIMES

 April 14, 1984 Bhindranwale's close associate Surinder Singh Sodhi is assassinated.
 The alleged assassin is killed immediately.
 Bhindranwale publicly takes credit.
 The assassin's accomplice, Baljit Kaur, is tortured and killed.
 Her mangled body is found in a gunny sack three days later near village Walla in district Amritsar.

-May 12, 1984 Ramesh Chandra, who succeeded his father Jagat Narain as proprietor of the Hind Samachar group of newspapers, is assassinated in his office at Jalandhar (Punjab).
+May 12, 1984 Ramesh Chandra, who succeeded his father Jagat Narain (previously assassinated) as proprietor of the Hind Samachar group of newspapers, is assassinated in his office at Jalandhar (Punjab).

 June ?, 1984 The June 1984 issue (Serial Number 153) of an Indian Army bulletin called Baatcheet refers to amrit-dhari (initiated) Sikhs as "terrorists."